upgraide/project-harbor/docs/harbor-guide.md

 5. **Knowledge ramp-up**
    - Read this guide plus `src/features` modules relevant to your squad (backoffice, investors, etc.).
    - Pair with an existing engineer to walk through TRPC router additions and deployment steps.
+6. **Backend mastery sprint (Week 1)**
+   - Trace a full TRPC mutation (e.g., `mergerAndAcquisition.create`) from React hook to Prisma write and document each middleware hop.
+   - Ship a trivial migration (adding/dropping a demo column) to learn the workflow, then roll it back locally.
+   - Trigger the translation Inngest job via CLI (`inngest trigger opportunity/translate-description --json …`) to become familiar with worker logging and retries.
+   - Review `src/lib/env.ts` and add a placeholder variable to understand how missing secrets fail the build early.

 ---

 ## 11. Example End-to-End Flows

 ### 11.1 Opportunity Creation → Translation → Analytics

 1. A TEAM/ADMIN user opens `/[locale]/backoffice/m&a/create` which renders `features/opportunities/components/m&a-opportunities.tsx`.
 2. The form submits via `trpc.mergerAndAcquisition.create`. `protectedProcedure` injects the Better Auth session and writes the record with Prisma.
 3. After the mutation, the router emits an Inngest event `opportunity/translate-description` whenever a Portuguese description exists.